starlinglab/integrity-v2/README.md

 Environment variables, for configuration outside of the config file:

-- `INTEGRITY_CONFIG_PATH`: path to config file if not at the default path
+- `INTEGRITY_CONFIG_PATH`: path to config file if not at the default path.
+Note any file named `integrity-v2.toml` in the current directory will automatically be checked as well if the default path doesn't exist.
 - `JWT_SECRET`: set the JWT secret for web services like the webhook
 - `TMPDIR`: set the directory for temporary files, `/var/tmp` by default